-Michael’s story shows us that you don’t need some high paying job to travel.
-Even on a minimum wage job, if you are diligent enough, you can save enough to travel around the world.
+Michael’s story shows us that you don’t need some high-paying job to travel.
+Even on a minimum-wage job, if you are diligent enough, you can save enough to travel around the world.
 Michael made his trip a priority and cut out all wasteful spending.
-If you’re having doubts about your ability to save money and travel – whether it is for a 2 week, 2 month, or 2 year trip, think about Michael.
+If you’re having doubts about your ability to save money and travel — whether it is for a two-week, two-month, or two-year trip — think about Michael.
 If he can do it while on earning $9 per hour, you can do it too!

 Become the Next Success Story

 One of my favorite parts about this job is hearing people’s travel stories.
 They inspire me, but more importantly, they also inspire you.
-I travel a certain way but there are many ways to fund your trips and travel the world and I hope these stories show you that there is more than one way to travel and that is within your grasp to reach your travel goals.
+I travel a certain way, but there are many ways to fund your trips and travel the world.
+I hope these stories show you that there is more than one way to travel, and that it is within your grasp to reach your travel goals.
 Here are more examples of people who found a way to pay for their adventure around the world:

 - Why Trish sold everything she owned to travel

 - How 22-year-old Lauren saved $18k for her epic adventure